raganwald/raganwald.github.com/_posts/2019-02-09-recursive-regular-expressions-nondeterminism.md

 Depending upon way a particular JavaScript engine is implemented and the way arrays are stored on its heap, this may be able to handle larger numbers of unclosed parentheses, we might even find ourselves limited only by the size of the heap on our particular implementation.
 That may or may not be larger than using a counter or array as a stack.

 These three examples show that when we encounter a problem that we know is equivalent to recognizing a language that is not a regular language, we can anticipate that our solution will need to incorporate some form of state that grows with some aspect of the size of the input.
+Our language implementation or hardware may impose some limits on our implementation, but _in principle_ we are solving the problem.

 In these cases, the state is explicit.
 But we can make the state implicit, too.